State of Florida preparing to ship COVID-19 vaccines

-While the arrival and distribution of the vaccine bring its own challenges, it also brings hope to the COVID fight.
+While the arrival and distribution of the vaccine bring its own challenges, it also brings hope to the COVID-19 fight.

 "So, thirty hospitals will be getting vaccines within the first week of distribution," he said.

-Moskowitz said through federal contracts 60 thousand doses will go to Walgreens and CVS to begin doing vaccinations in long-term care facilities.
+Moskowitz said that, through federal contracts, 60,000 doses will go to Walgreens and CVS to begin doing vaccinations in long-term care facilities.

 Poreda said they have 18 facilities around Florida.